zyzyis/smslib-v3/README.md

-# SMSLib v3.5.x
+# A fork from SMSLib v3.5.x

-For more information, visit http://smslib.org
+For SMSlib information, visit http://smslib.org